 Welcome to my website!
 Here’s a bit of background about me:

 I became interested in interactive computer graphics while I was an undergraduate at UC Berkeley.
 Therefore I went to UNC Chapel Hill for my graduate studies, working on tracking for VR and doing early work in Augmented Reality.
+For my dissertation, I built the first AR system that worked (where the virtual and real stayed registered together even while the viewer moved around).
 After graduating, I joined HRL, working on various projects in Augmented Reality and visualization.

 After that, I helped start a new Nokia Research Center in Santa Monica, where I led a team that focused on generating new forms of mobile media, incorporating Augmented Reality and pervasive computing technologies.